duffylaura/README-maker/Develop/README.md

   ## Contributing

-  The following people collaborated on this project with me: Collabzzzz.
+  The following people collaborated on this project with me: sfjsodijfs.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/duffylaura/README-maker).
+Get started [here](github.com/soidjfodsijf/sdofjosijf).

   ## Tests

-  Instructions are stated.
+  sodjfoisdjf

   ## Questions

-  Please email lauraduffy700@gmail.com or contact me thgrough GitHub [github.com/duffylaura/README-maker](github.com/duffylaura/README-maker).
+  Please email sjfoisdjf or contact me thgrough GitHub [github.com/soidjfodsijf/sdofjosijf](github.com/soidjfodsijf/sdofjosijf).